vinitshahdeo/Hacktoberfest2K19/README.md

 # [HacktoberFest](https://hacktoberfest.digitalocean.com) 2019

-### It’s that time of year again when we come together to support and celebrate the open source technologies we use and love.
+### It’s that time of year again when we come together to support and celebrate the open source technologies that we use and we love.

 Join the open source celebration and leave a mark on the open source world!